 Opening Remarks

 Mr. Dalkin welcomed the CAG Representatives and Observers to the joint meeting.
-He also welcomed the IAASB Chair, Mr. Tom Seidenstein; the IESBA Chair, Dr. Stavros Thomadakis; The PIOB Observer, Mr. Shigeo Kashiwagi; and other IAASB and IESBA representatives and staff.
+He also welcomed the IAASB Chair, Mr. Tom Seidenstein; the IESBA Chair, Dr. Stavros Thomadakis; the PIOB Observer, Mr. Shigeo Kashiwagi; and other IAASB and IESBA representatives and staff.

 Approval of Minutes